 Boot your computer with your Windows 10 installation media inserted and boot from it.

 In most cases, one of these will fix Windows 10 black screen issues.
-If you still can’t fix it or have any other computer problem you need help with, contact Dave’s Computers today at 908-428-9558.
+If you still can’t fix it — or the screen goes black again after every fix — that usually means hardware, and pinning that down is exactly what our flat-rate PC repair in New Jersey service does in 24–48 hours.
+Contact Dave’s Computers today at 908-428-9558.
 We’re here to help!